 Clarity and fairness are the most important aspects of any course’s grading policy from both a pedagogical perspective and Yale culture.
 Instructors can consider effective syllabus design and assessment strategies in order to provide clear standards to students.

 Sometimes special marks must be reported to the Registrar in place of the usual letter grades.
 The Registrar provides additional information about these marks along with the end-of-the-term packet:

 - Credit/D/Fail - This is essentially the “Pass/Fail” option for undergrads who want to try a course without the pressure of letter grades impacting their GPA, and is a common practice.
 However, an instructor has no way of knowing if a student is taking the course as Cr/D/Fail.
 In addition, the instructor is not permitted to ask a student whether they are taking the course Cr/D/Fail, although students may choose to volunteer that information.
 At the end of term, these students are assigned a letter grade just like any other student, and the registrar changes the letter grade to “Cr” (for grades A through C-) or keeps the given letter grade (for grades D through F).

-- Withdrew (W) - Students who decide that their performance in a given course is not desirable may choose to drop the course.
+- Withdrew (W) - Students who decide that their performance in a given course is not desirable may choose to drop the course until 5PM on the last day of classes before reading period in that term.
 If dropped before midterm, that course will not appear on the transcript.
 After this date, the transcript will record a “W” (for “withdrew”) for that course, which most students do not desire.
 Offering high-quality feedback (either through grades or an in-person consultation) to students well before the midterm allows them to decide whether or not to drop a class without the stress of incurring a “W.”

 - Other special marks are less common and include SAT (satisfactory), TI (authorized temporary incomplete), and ABX (authorized absence from final examination).
 These are issued by deans of residential colleges.